Verpa conica: Microscopic features

-Spores are elliptical, smooth, colorless, hyaline, with dimensions of 28–34 by 15–19 µm.
-The asci are typically 500–550 by 21–27 µm, and eight spored.
+The spores are elliptical, smooth, colorless, and hyaline, with dimensions of 28–34 by 15–19 μm.
+The asci are typically 500–550 by 21–27 μm, and eight spored.
 The paraphyses are club-shaped, branched, and septate.

 Similar species

-Since the cap is free in V. conica, it is easily distinguishable from true morels.
-True morels attach at the base of the cap.
-V. conica mushrooms attach at the top of the cap—so they are even distinguishable from half-free morels.
+Since the cap is free in V. conica, it is easily distinguishable from true morels, which attach at the base of the cap.
+V. conica mushrooms attach at the top of the cap—so they are even distinguishable from half-free morels (e.g. Morchella semilibera).
 This mushroom also tends to be filled with a cotton material, whereas morels are hollow all of the way through.

-Other similar species include Verpa bohemica and Mitrophora semilibera.
+Other similar species include Verpa bohemica, which has a more wrinkled cap, Morchella semilibera, and species of Phallus, which smell of sewage or rotten meat.

 Distribution and habitat

+The species can be found in North America from the West Coast (from March to June) to the Northeast (from April to May).

-This species grows singly, scattered, or in groups on the ground in both hardwood and coniferous forests, often in river valleys, or along stream banks.
+It grows singly, scattered, or in groups on the ground in both hardwood and coniferous forests, often in river valleys, or along stream banks.
 It often fruits in late spring, usually near morel season.
 It has been reported to fruit abundantly in the chaparral scrubland in southern California.

-Edibility

-Verpa conica, like Verpa bohemica and closely related Morchella species, are edible once cooked, although caution is advised.
+Uses

+As a food product

+Verpa species should always be cooked thoroughly and, if being eaten for the first time, restricted to small portions to test tolerance.

-Use as an antioxidant
+As an antioxidant

 There is evidence that V. conica may contain compounds that function as an antioxidant.
 While not necessarily recommended for consumption, it is possible that an extract from V. conica could be used as an antioxidant supplement.
 A study done on the antioxidant activity of various mushroom species indicates that this species of Verpa does particularly well in reducing power.
 They also do well in binding iron, which may be related to peroxidation protection.